For Mediators:

 Introduction

-The Australian National Mediator Standards apply to any person who voluntarily seeks to be accredited under the National Mediator Accreditation System ('the system') to act as a mediator and assist two or more participants to manage, settle or resolve disputes or to form a future plan of action through a process of mediation.
+The Australian National Mediator Standards apply to any person who voluntarily seeks to be accredited under the Australian Mediator and Dispute Resolution Accreditation System ('the system') to act as a mediator and assist two or more participants to manage, settle or resolve disputes or to form a future plan of action through a process of mediation.
 Practitioners who act in these roles are referred to in the Approval Standards as mediators.

 The Approval Standards